getzola/zola/docs/content/documentation/content/section.md

 # Template to use to render this section page
 template = "section.html"

+# Apply the given template to ALL pages below the section, recursively.
+# If you have several nested sections each with a page_template set, the page
+# will always use the closest to itself.
+# However, a page own `template` variable will always have priority.
+# Not set by default
+page_template =

 # How many pages to be displayed per paginated page.
 # No pagination will happen if this isn't set or if the value is 0
 paginate_by = 0